-I inherited a 1st floor flat in Oldbury, conveyancing was carried out 6 years ago.
+I inherited a studio flat in Oldbury, conveyancing was carried out 6 years ago.
 How much will my lease extension cost?
-Corresponding flats in Oldbury with an extended lease are worth £171,000.
-The average or mid-range amount of ground rent is £50 yearly.
-The lease ceases on 21st October 2077
+Corresponding flats in Oldbury with over 90 years remaining are worth £202,000.
+The average or mid-range amount of ground rent is £60 invoiced every year.
+The lease finishes on 21st October 2077

-The suggested premium range above a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-Please do not take any other action placing reliance on this information without first seeking the advice of a professional.
+The figure above a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
+Do not use this information in a Notice of Claim or as an informal offer.
+There are no doubt additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+You should not move forward placing reliance on this information without first seeking the advice of a professional.

 My step-son is embarking on her first house purchase, the home loan was agreed last week in principle.
 After the seller agreed the offer on the apartment we called the mortgage institution to move forward with his.
 We were very surprised to hear that mortgage companies do not accept all lawyer, they have to be on a list, is this legal?